 - Popcorn kernels – 1/4 cup(s) (unpopped)

-Weight Watchers Zero Point Foods: Zero Heroes
+Weight Watchers Zero Point Foods List: Zero Heroes

 How do zero point foods work?
 According to WW, ZeroPoint foods have—you guessed it—0 Points because they serve as the foundation of healthy eating.